*Our Playback System

 As we have been saying for years, first you need to have reasonably good sound.
 Then you can buy records that actually are good.

-The Ideal System for an Exceptionally Well Recorded Album
+The Ideal System for Well Recorded Albums

 It’s clear our stereo loves this record.
 Let’s talk about why that might be the case.